anitape/candyshop/README.md

 Finally, the client can confirm the order or go back to previous order states and make some changes.

 ## Application images
-Screeshots below illustrate views of the application.
+Screenshots below illustrate views of the application.

 ### Main Page